7 Best Practices for Data Governance

 By embedding metadata into the daily workflows of your teams, you help them collaborate and discuss data using their tool of choice.
 For instance, they could search for data definitions with Slack, or trace lineage without leaving Looker.

-So, anyone trying to understand a dataset can do so using their BI tool, and get all the context on that asset — glossary definition, Slack discussions, queries, data lineage mapping, and more.
+Anyone trying to understand a dataset can do so using their BI tool of choice.
+They can get all the context on that asset — glossary definition, Slack discussions, queries, data lineage mapping, and more.

 4. Automate wherever possible